-2014: e-learning courses on the Code of Ethics, the Ant-corruption Policy and the Confidential Consulting and Whistle-blowing Channel.
-This 90-minute course was aimed at all CaixaBank employees.
+- The Code of Ethics and the Confidential Consulting and Whistle-blowing Channel.
+This is a 90 minute e-learning course.

-Information Security training was also given in 2014, to provide knowledge on the protection measures and criteria to be adopted concerning information.
+- Information Security training provides knowledge on the protection measures and criteria to be adopted concerning information.
 The course also included the guidelines of the Telematic Code of Conduct.
-This 60 minute e-learning course was aimed at all CaixaBank employees.
+This is a 60 minute e-learning course.